 One of Seoul’s landmarks, the N Seoul Tour is a must-see tourist attraction.
 If you are looking for the best free lookout point in Seoul, this is the one!
 Be ready to be mesmerized by the tall, office buildings, parks and hills seen from above.

-In this guide you will find out everything about how to get to Namsan Seoul Tower.
-There are many transport options but I am going to walk you through each of them.
+In this guide, you’ll find everything you need to know about getting to Namsan Seoul Tower.
+There are many transport options but I’m going to walk you through each of them.

 1. About the N Seoul Tower